lucasdavid/lucasdavid.github.io/Computer-Vision/_posts/2021-07-16-segmentation.md

 ### Edge-Based Segmentation

 Scikit-image implements many of the border extraction methods available in the literature, such as Sobel, Prewitt and Scharr.
 The can be trivially used as described below.
-In my program, I sub-sampled a few of these methods and added to a dictionary of available border methods.
-The user can then select which method to use by passing the argument `--border`.

 ```python
 %%time